seal-io/docs/docs/quickstart.md

 ![qs-set-pwd](/img/v0.5.0/quickstart/qs-set-pwd-en.png)

-## Deploy Resources
+## Deploy Application

 1. Click `Applications` in the navigation bar.
-You will enter the resource list page of the local environment.
+You will enter the view of the `local` environment in the `default` project.

 > Note:
 > - Walrus provides a `local` environment under the `default` project for you to quickly experience the application deployment process.
 It connects to an embedded K3S cluster.
 You can opt out of the environment creation by changing Walrus configuration on bootstrap.